webblyss/assigment/readMe.md

 The Task Management Web Application is a simple web application built with Django for the backend API and React with React Context API for the frontend.
 It allows users to manage tasks by creating new tasks, updating task details, marking tasks as completed, and deleting tasks.

 ## Installation

-To install and run the Task Management API, follow these steps:
+1. Clone the repository: `git clone https://github.com/webblyss/assigment` To install and run the Task Management API, follow these steps:

-1. Clone the repository: `git clone https://github.com/webblyss/assigment`
-2. Navigate to the API directory:
-3.  `cd assignment`
-4.  `cd backend`
 5. Create a virtual environment (optional but recommended):
    - On macOS and Linux:
      ```